-The Standard Club board last conducted a full evaluation in November 2019, which was considered by the Nomination and Governance Committee in January 2020.
-In 2020 the board carried out an evaluation of its effectiveness during the first six months of the pandemic.
+In September 2021 the board carried out an annual effectiveness review which was reported to the board in October 2021.
 Each member of the board was requested to complete a detailed questionnaire focussing on the effectiveness of the board and committee meetings, the organisation and the running of the meetings.
 The evaluation concluded that the board and its committees were operating effectively.
-Ahead of the transition to a new operating model in August 2021, the managers are in the process of carrying out a governance review to determine whether the current governance structure is effective and fit for purpose.